Christmas could be one of the darkest to date for NHS, say health leaders

 Figures for last week show that one in four ambulance patients in England waited more than an hour to be handed to A&E teams at hospitals, while new data suggests patients in hospital with flu in England has “skyrocketed” and Strep A is driving “near record” demand for NHS 111 services.

-Nurses staged walkouts on December 15 and Tuesday, while ambulance workers followed suit on Wednesday and another strike is planned for December 28.
+Nurses staged walkouts on December 15 and Tuesday, while ambulance workers in England and Wales followed suit on Wednesday and another strike is planned for December 28.

 Handover delays were high across the whole of last week, with no clear evidence that industrial action taken by nurses on their first strike day had a specific impact.